 Scientific Name: Tolypeutes matacus

 The three-banded armadillo is the only armadillo that can roll completely into a ball to protect itself from predators and thorny vegetation.
-The sides of the carapace extend beyond the skin, giving the armadillo a space to retreat its head, legs and tail when curling up.
-The armadillo can close itself so securely that only a few large predators can possibly harm them (e.g. jaguars, alligators, and humans).
+The sides of the carapace extend beyond the skin, giving the armadillo a space to retreat its head, legs, and tail when curling up.
+The armadillo can close itself so securely that it is impervious to all but a few large predators.